Jameela Jamil, Halsey, Salma Hayek, even more share love and also sources after surge in Beirut - Code List

 #beirut

-Video clip reveals wedding event photoshoot visited Beirut surge (Caution loud video clip)
+Video clip reveals wedding celebration photoshoot dropped in Beirut surge (Caution loud video clip)